probcomp/BayesDB/install_scripts/VM_install/README.md

 1. In the `guest` OS, we'll install tabular\_predDB.
 1. In the `guest` OS, we'll run tests to verify functionality

+Afterwards, you can install Jenkins to the VM if desired by following the steps in Installing Jenkins in this README

 Installing the VM
 ==================